These famous introverted leaders are living proof that introversion is a great power if used properly. What is their secret?

 5 Famous Introverted Leaders

-So, knowing few of the key characteristics that may pave the way to success, let’s have a look at the 5 most successful introverted leaders who proved that being an introvert is not equal to being weak:
+So, knowing few of the key characteristics that may pave the way to success, let’s have a look at the 5 most successful leaders who proved that being an introverted person is not equal to being weak:

 1. Bill Gates